09 October, 2012

 "Shuush, you'll wake the entire house!
 I guess I was sleepwalking," she said shrugging.

 It was bizarre, she never has done that before, so in my hazy mind I thought she did it on purpose, though, I didn't voice that thought.
-It was hard to get back to sleep and when I did, I dreamt of things that go bump in me room!
+It was hard to get back to sleep and when I did, I dreamt of things that go bump in my room!

-Along the way, we came to Spry Harbour, a quaint place and one we both would have liked to stop and taken in, but our timing to get to Sherbrooke and then our inn (where we had dinner reservations) wouldn't allow it.
+Along the way, we came to Spry Harbour, a quaint place and one we both would have liked to stop and take in, but our timing to get to Sherbrooke and then our inn (where we had dinner reservations) wouldn't allow it.

 Here are some pictures of Sheet Harbour, this has got to be the most angry conversion of rivers I've ever seen.
-Someone told me this is where the Salmon and East and West Rivers meet.
+Someone told me this is where the Salmon, East and West Rivers meet.
 It's easy to see how one can be swept away and drowned as the tide comes roaring in.
 There are no railings and the boardwalk comes very close to the edge of the roiling water.
 These photos are all taken from the edge of the walkway.
 By the way, the sound is deafening.

 Once we were over the strange beauty of something so violent we pushed on to Sherbrooke Village.
 It looked deserted as we pulled up the road, but as we got to the parking lot there was a tour bus, a couple of campers and a few cars.
 Well, this is fine, if the tour was school kids we'd steer clear, if they were seniors, we'd still steer clear.
 They were seniors.